jic-dtool/jic-dtool.github.io/index.md

       <div class="col-md align-self-center">
         <h5>Organise and backup datasets easily</h5>
         <p class="">
-          Having the data and metadata packaged as self contained wholes makes it easy to move datasets around to organise them and create remote backup copies.
+          Having the data and metadata packaged as self contained entities makes it easy to move datasets around to organise them and create remote backup copies.
 	</p>